chaos2clarity/landing-page-2/VIDEO_OPTIMIZATION_GUIDE.md

-# Video Optimization Architecture Guide
+git# Video Optimization Architecture Guide

 ## Current Problem
 Your video file (`moveifdf.mp4`) is **147MB** for a 4-minute video.
 This is causing: